chromatone/chromatone.center/theory/notes/alternative/chromatic-staff/index.md

 ---
 title: Chromatic staff
-subtitle: Extension of the regular staff to have room for all the 12 notes
+description: Extension of the regular staff to have room for all the 12 notes

 date: 2021-09-22
 ---